East Reserve

-The East Reserve was a block settlement in Manitoba set aside by the Government of Canada exclusively for settlement by Russian Mennonite settlers in 1873 (although settlement did not occur until 1874).
+The East Reserve was a block settlement in Eastern Manitoba initially set aside by the Government of Canada exclusively for settlement by Russian Mennonite settlers in 1873 (although settlement did not occur until 1874).

 Most of the East Reserve's earliest settlers were from the Kleine Gemeinde or Bergthaler Mennonite churches.

+Settlers of the East Reserve established over 50 villages, a few of which remain today, including the current-day City of Steinbach, as well as Grunthal, Kleefeld, and Blumenort.

+History

-After signing Treaty 1 with the Anishinabe and Swampy Cree First Nations in 1871, the Canadian government sent William Hespeler to Russia to recruit Mennonite farmers to the region.
+After signing Treaty 1 with the Anishinabe and Swampy Cree First Nations in 1871, the Government of Canada sent William Hespeler to Russia to recruit Mennonite farmers to the region of Manitoba, which had just joined Confederation.
 The first Mennonites to visit the area in 1872 were Bernhard Warkentin and Jacob Yost Shantz, a Swiss Mennonite from Ontario, who wrote a Narrative of a journey to Manitoba, a report which helped convince Russian Mennonites to move to the area.

-In 1873 twelve Mennonite delegates from the Russian Empire, toured Manitoba and Kansas.
-The group looked at various locations in Manitoba, including the western part of the province, but chose the East Reserve because of its proximity to Winnipeg.
+In 1873, twelve Mennonite delegates from the Russian Empire, toured Manitoba and Kansas.
+The group looked at various locations in Manitoba, including the western part of the province, but chose the eastern region because of its proximity to Winnipeg.

+On March 3, 1873, the Canadian government set aside eight townships in the area for exclusive use of Russian Mennonite settlers, with the area initially being named "The Mennonite Reserve".

 Despite inferior farming land compared to Kansas, four delegates, representing the Bergthaler and Kleine Gemeinde churches, decided to recommend their people move to Manitoba because of the guarantees offered by the Canadian government.
 David Klassen, Jacob Peters, Heinrich Wiebe, and Cornelius Toews signed what they called a Privilegium, or agreement, with the Canadian government outlining religious freedom, military exemption, and land.
 This land became known as the East Reserve, because it was east of the Red River.

-In 1874 Mennonite settlers first arrived in the confluence of the Red River and Rat River and gathered in immigration sheds that Shantz had set up nearby before spreading across the region and selecting numerous village sites.
+In 1874, Mennonite settlers first arrived in the confluence of the Red River and Rat River and gathered in immigration sheds that Shantz had set up nearby before spreading across the region and selecting numerous village sites.
 In the years that followed, thousands of Mennonites settled in this area.

-The East Reserve was initially set aside exclusively for Mennonite settlement and settlers established dozens of villages, a few of which remain today, including Steinbach, now an independent municipality, Grunthal, Kleefeld, and Blumenort.
+The Mennonite settlers established dozens of villages, a few of which remain today, including Steinbach, now an independent municipality, as well as Grunthal, Kleefeld, and Blumenort.
+The first village settled was Gruenfeld, now Kleefeld, though most of the other villages were settled within months.

 The reserve was governed using the system the Mennonites had learned in Prussia.
 Each village had a Schulz, or mayor, while the whole reserve had an Oberschulz.
 Delegate Jacob Peters of Vollwerk (now part of Mitchell, Manitoba) was the first oberschulz.